Groundfloor Review – Is Investing With This Platform Worth It?

 Loan Grades

-Like other lending platforms, such as Kikoff, Groundfloor allows you to search and filter investment choices by grades, interest rates, and other important information.
-This enables you to find opportunities that match your investment strategy.
+Similar to other lending platforms like Kikoff, Groundfloor lets you search and filter investments by grades, interest rates, and key metrics.
+This helps you find opportunities aligned with your investment strategy.

-Each real estate investment is given a loan grade.
-The grade ranges from A to G and represents the overall risk of the loan.
+Every real estate investment receives a loan grade ranging from A to G, representing the loan’s overall risk level.

 - Borrower commitment – Indicates if the borrower is doing this real estate project on a full time or part-time basis